paigeweber13/fine-hardware-visualization/README.md

    - Visualize usage
    - aggregate results by region??
 Are nested regions allowed?

+ - memory
+   - "we need to understand how accurate these counters are and how they map to what we expect them to do"
+   - read what every programmer should know about memory
+   - inspect assembly: are we using instructions that load less than a cacheline?
+      - should have equal load and store instructions

  - CLI which benchmarks and process JSON into svg
+   - this will probably just come as I work on other stuff, because it'll be easier to visualize than read text
    - main part of program dumps info, second part reads and evaluates and creates svg
    - generate svg
    - libcairo is an option for graphics